mondragonda/symfony/UPGRADE-3.0.md

    <?php echo $view['form']->end($form) ?>
    ```

-   The method and action of the form default to "POST" and the current
+   ppp The method and action of the form default to "POST" and the current
    document.
 If you want to change these values, you can set them explicitly in
    the controller.